cecipwd/dynamicattractor/README.md

 (Or with conda: `conda env create -f environment.yaml && conda activate dynamic-attractor`.)

-**Run the cells top to bottom.** The **Setup & base model** block *must* run first — it defines the parameters, the core simulation loop, and the helper functions every later week reuses.
+**Run the cells top to bottom.** The **Setup & base model** block *must* run first — it defines the parameters, the core simulation loop, and the helper functions every later milestone reuses.

 Figures render **inline** as each plotting cell runs.
-A few cells also save `.png`/`.npy` artifacts into `./attractor_network_results/`.
+A few cells also save `.npy` artifacts into `./attractor_network_results/`.

 ---